 The Basics of 3D Modelling

 There are many different ways of working with 3D modelling.
 The easiest way is to go from pen and paper to your 3D printing software.
-When starting on your project, the easiest thing to do is draw your design on paper and then digitize it (with Photoshop or an equivalent software) and create an outline of the design.
+When starting on your project, the easiest thing to do is draw your design on paper and then digitize it (with Photoshop or equivalent software) and create an outline of the design.
 Next, a 3D model is extruded from the 2D file and then worked on with basic 3D modelling tools or exported to a 3D modelling software for further improvements.
-Knowing how to control and modify 3D objects, rotating the object on the workplane, importing it as a file readable by printers, scaling and adjusting the design, designing with materials in mind, creating interlocking or articulated designs by combining objects are some of the other areas where training helps.
+Knowing how to control and modify 3D objects, rotating the object on the work area, importing it as a file readable by printers, scaling and adjusting the design, designing with materials in mind, creating interlocking or articulated designs by combining objects are some of the other areas where training helps.

 Software for 3D Modelling for Beginners